barryclark/jekyll-now/_posts/2020-12-22-Real-Estate-Photography.md

 I can get a clear shot of your property from any height, up to **400 feet** above ground level.
 I can get a clear shot of your property from all angles.

 I can capture both your property, and the view from your property in a single photo by using the Panoramic Mode on my drone.
 This holds the position of the drone while the drone takes a series of photos from different angles and then stiches them together.
-It can also do 360-degree VR Photos.
+I can also take 360-degree VR Photos.

 ### From above: